 “…strive together with me in your prayers to God on my behalf…” Romans 15:30

 Paul sets up this prayer request with the strongest possible appeal, “I appeal to you, brothers, by our Lord Jesus Christ and by the love of the Spirit, strive together with me in your prayers to God on my behalf…” Paul appeals to our common Lord (Jesus Christ) and our common love (which is the Spirit’s fruit) because he knows that those in the body of Christ should care for one another.

 When we pray for other believers in ministry, we strive with them in God’s work.
 God uses our prayers to propel others to greater heights and effectiveness in ministry–heights and effectiveness that would not be there without the prayers of faithful friends.

 3. Paul desired to serve the church and fellowship with her.

-4. Paul asked for prayer to have a bold and clear proclamation of the Gospel.
+4. Paul asked for a bold and clear proclamation of the gospel.

 The gospel was of first importance for the Apostle Paul (1 Corinthians 15:3).
 His gospel focus comes out in his personal prayer requests.

 He requests prayer for the right words in sharing the gospel (Ephesians 6:19), to proclaim the gospel without fear (Ephesians 6:20), clarity in communication (Colossians 4:4), doors to be opened for the gospel (Colossians 4:2), and that God’s word would speed ahead and be honored (2 Thessalonians 3:1).
 He doesn’t want to leave any room for miscommunication but rather prays and requests prayer for the gospel to run through his ministry.

 This focus shows the deep compassion and eternal focus of Paul–something we would all be better to emulate.

 5. Paul requested prayer to be rescued from evil men.